dagar/xkcd-1110/README.md

 Usage
 -----

-  First grab all the tiles
+    # First grab all the tiles (saves to the images/ directory)
     $ bash grab.sh

-  Then glue them together with the desired size of each tile
+    # Then glue them together with the desired size of each tile
     $ python xkcd1110_stitch.py 32